gaMingLT/2526-vub-s1-typst-env/80_thesis/progress-reports/semester-1/main.typ

 - `config_build_recipes.yaml`

 These files can be copied from the `sample-backup-config` directory in the chipyard repo.
-The `config_runtime.yaml` file should be modified with the following section of code:
+The `config_runtime.yaml` file should be modified with the following values as shown in @config-runtime.

-*INSERT CODE*

 The metasimulation will be done on the same hosts we are managing firesim from.
-This configuration for the metasimulation slots must be specified in the following file: *ADD*.
-And can than be referenced in the `config_runtime.yaml` file.
+This configuration for the metasimulation slots is specified in the `config_runtime.yaml` file.

+The `config_build_recipes.yaml` can stay the same as the default value with the `midasexamples_gcd` recipe specified and referenced in the `config_build_recipes.yaml` in @hw-config.

+#figure(
+  zebraw(
+    lang: false,
+    numbering: false,
+    ```bash
+    default_hw_config: midasexamples_gcd
+    ```,
+  ),
+  caption: [Config parameter value.],
+) <hw-config>

 ==== Digression